 The Continuing Legal Education Unit (CLE) provides high quality professional education for lawyers and other professionals.
-CLE has been established for over ten years and is an important link between the Faculty of Law, the legal profession in Australia and the wider national and international community.
+CLE provides an important link between the Faculty of Law, the legal profession in Australia and the wider national and international community.

 The objectives of the CLE program are: